-Purpose: The purpose of this project is to mitigate and recover animal effluent related Greenhouse Gas (GHG) by improving the Animal Waste Management System practices in the confined animal feed operations in the cities located at the São Paulo state, southwest Brazil, developed by BRASCARBON.
+Purpose: The purpose of this project is to mitigate and recover animal effluent related Greenhouse Gas (GHG) by improving the Animal Waste Management System practices in the confined animal feed operations in some cities located at Minas Gerais state, southwest Brazil, developed by BRASCARBON.

-In Brazil the agricultural operations related to the confined animals procedures are very wide and grows progressively and intensive to attend the worldwide food demand.
+In Brazil the agricultural operations related to the confined animals procedures are very wide and grows progressively and intensively to attend the worldwide food demand.